This tick could make you allergic to meat - NewsBreak

 While the CDC says more data is still needed, recent information points ever clearer to a rise in cases.
 Research published in Annals of Allergy, Asthma and Immunology scholarly journal indicated an increase in positive test results from 1,110 in 2011 to 7,798 in 2018.
 At least 34,000 people had been diagnosed with the syndrome as of that time.

 Researchers say treatment involves taking antihistamines and adjusting diets to avoid mammalian products.
-Over time and with physicians’ advice, people can re-introduce meats and mammal products back into diets.Will Congress legalize marijuana?
-Here’s where the bill stands
+Over time and with physicians’ advice, people can re-introduce meats and mammal products back into their diets.Will Congress legalize marijuana?

 Identifying lone star ticks